How to Start a Business in Delaware (Full Guide)

 2. Small Business Administration resources include loan programs, counseling services, and procurement assistance.

-3. Delaware's proximity to major financial centers provides access to angel investors and venture capital firms.
+3. Delaware's proximity to major financial centers means meaningful access to angel investors and venture capital firms — especially for tech-focused businesses.

 4. Local economic development organizations offer additional funding and support programs for businesses creating jobs and investment in specific regions.